 Hiatal Hernia and Gallbladder Patients

 Some of our gallbladder patients who also have a hiatal hernia have asked if there is a connection between gallbladder diseases and hiatal hernia.
-According to current research, is no study that definitely links the two conditions.
+According to current research, no study links the two conditions.
 There is a condition called the Saint’s triad characterized by the simultaneous occurrence of gallstones, hiatal hernia, and colonic diverticulosis.
-However, the cause and mechanism of Saint’s triad is not yet fully understood.
-There are other studies proving that neither the presence of gallstones or cholecystectomy pose a risk for the development of hiatal hernia.
-So, no obvious connection.
+However, the cause and mechanism of Saint’s triad are not yet fully understood.
+Other studies prove that neither the presence of gallstones nor cholecystectomy poses a risk for the development of hiatal hernia.
+So, no apparent connection.

 Despite this lack of a concrete connection, we have found a few commonalities between gallbladder diseases and hiatal hernia:

-- Their link to GERD – It is common for individuals with hiatal hernia to develop GERD and for GERD conditions to develop a hiatal hernia.
-This poses the question of whether or not either could be diet related.
+- Their link to GERD is common for individuals with hiatal hernia to develop GERD and for GERD conditions to develop a hiatal hernia.
+This poses the question of whether or not either could be diet-related.
 Similarly, gallbladder patients often suffer from GERD or GERD-like symptoms.

 - Their link to Barret’s esophagus – Related to the first item, Barret’s esophagus is a serious complication of GERD.
 According to studies, most patients with Barret’s esophagus have hiatal hernia.
-Similarly, a number of research prove that gallstones increase the prevalence of Barret’s esophagus.
+Similarly, a number of research proves that gallstones increase Barret’s esophagus prevalence.
 Also, the presence of bile mixed with acid in esophageal reflux, as in bile reflux, more commonly leads to Barret’s esophagus than does acid alone.
 Given these findings, both gallbladder and hiatal hernia patients are at risk of developing abnormal esophageal cells.

 - Similar at-risk groups – Below are some risk factors that significantly increase the development of gallbladder and hiatal hernia: